indrekots/indrekots.github.io/_posts/articles/2013-12-24-getting-started-with-mockito.md

 verify(mock, never()).add("third element");
 {% endhighlight %}

 The test will pass because `"third element"` was never added to the list.
+For a full example, checkout [this Github project](https://github.com/indrekots/mockito-examples "mockito-examples Github project").

 ##Capture method parameters